L3Harris Airline Academy

 Qualifications to Become a Pilot in the UK & Europe

 Whether you’ve graduated from university or school, thinking of a career change or travelling from overseas to become a pilot, you’ll need the relevant pilot qualifications to start your journey.
 From pilot skills to subject requirements to become a pilot, we’re here to help you understand exactly what you need to begin your career!

-Cadets need to meet the following requirements to become a pilot (other requirements may apply depending on the specific programme):
+Cadets need to meet the following requirements to become a pilot in the UK (other pilot requirements may apply depending on the specific programme):

 - Be at least 17 to submit an application and 18 to commence training

-You do not need A Level qualifications to be able to train as a pilot on most our programmes.
-You will require 80+ UCAS points to apply for our BSc (Hons) Aviation – Pilot Programme.
+You do not need A Levels to train as a pilot.
+You will require 80+ UCAS points to apply for our Degree Programme.

 - Communication and teamwork

 What other skills do pilots need to demonstrate?